-Valtir, in compliance with NCHRP-350, contracts with ISO 17025 A2LA accredited testing laboratories to perform crash tests, evaluate tests, and submit the test results to the FHWA for review.
+Valtir, in compliance with NCHRP Report 350, contracts with ISO 17025 A2LA accredited testing laboratories to perform crash tests, evaluate tests, and submit the test results to the FHWA for review.

-CASS® has been deemed eligible by FHWA as meeting the requirements and guidelines of NCHRP Report 350, Test Level 3 (TL-3).
-These tests typically evaluate product performance defined by NCHRP Report 350 involving a range of vehicles on roadways, from lightweight cars (approx. 800 kg [1800 lb.]) and full size pickup trucks (approx. 2,000 kg [4,400 lb.]) at 100 kph [62 mph].
+CASS® S4(38) has been deemed eligible by FHWA as meeting the requirements and guidelines of NCHRP Report 350, Test Level 4.
+These tests typically evaluate product performance defined by NCHRP Report 350 involving a range of vehicles on roadways, from lightweight cars (approx. 800 kg [1800 lb.]) a full size pickup trucks (approx. 2,000 kg [4,400 lb.]) at 100 kph [62 mph], and a single-unit van truck, approx. 8,000 kg [18,000 lb.] at approximately 80 kph [45 mph].

-CASS® is tested pursuant to the test matrix criteria of NCHRP Report 350 as designated by FHWA.
+CASS® S4(38) is tested pursuant to the test matrix criteria of NCHRP Report 350 TL-4(38) as designated by FHWA.
 The FHWA tests are not intended to represent the performance of systems when impacted by every vehicle type or in every impact condition existing on the roadway.
 Every departure from the roadway is a unique event.

-Valtir expressly disclaims any warranty or liability for injury or damage to persons or property resulting from any impact, collision or harmful contact with its products, other vehicles, or nearby hazards or objects by any vehicle, object or person, whether or not the products were assembled in consultation with Valtir or by third parties.
+Valtir expressly disclaims any warrantyor liability for injury or damage to persons or property resulting from any impact, collision or harmful contact with its products, other vehicles, or nearby hazards or objects by any vehicle, object or person, whether or not the products were assembled in consultation with Valtir or by third parties.

-CASS[®] is intended to be assembled, delineated, and maintained within the state/specifying agency and federal guidelines.
+CASS® S4(38) is intended to be assembled, delineated, and maintained within specific state and federal guidelines.
 It is important for the state/specifying agency specifying the use of a highway product to select the most appropriate product configuration for site specifications.